adobe/reactor-sdk-javascript/README.md

 ## Developer Setup

-If you want to contibute to development of this library,
+If you want to contribute to development of this library,

 ```bash
 $ git clone git@github.com:Adobe-Marketing-Cloud/reactor-sdk-javascript.git